Lacrymology/states/salt/master/doc/pillar.rst

 access to the :doc:`/git/doc/index` repositories.
 The pillar key :ref:`pillar-ssh-root_key` is probably required or :ref:`pillar-ssh-keys` and it's key authorized to read the repository.
-And the server :ref:`pillar-ssh-known_hosts` defined too.
+And the server :ref:`pillar-ssh-hosts` defined too.

 Look in :doc:`/ssh/client/doc/index` for more details, more importantly the following pillar keys are probably required: